How to Install Apache?

-- Apache Spark is the most widely used and popular framework among the Data Scientist.
-It is a high-speed cluster computing system that optimizes resource utilization in case of many iterative tasks.
+- Apache Spark is the most widely used and popular framework among Data scientists.
+It is a high-speed cluster computing system that optimizes resource utilization in the case of many iterative tasks.
 It gives flexibility for both batch processing and real-time data analysis.

 Steps to Install Apache